 Audio: John shares his interest in investigating reality through inquiry koans, koan types, the Watou of zen stories, and more.
 As recorded at Winter Sesshin January 14 2020.

-PZI Zen Online Audio: Jesse reimagines Deshan’s classic enlightenment story.
-Some of the essential features of the journey of awakening, how we make koans our own, and the role that imagination plays in Zen.
-As recorded April 22 2020.
+Jesse reimagines Deshan’s classic enlightenment story.
+He looks at some of the essential features of the journey of awakening, how we make koans our own, and the role that imagination plays in Zen.
+PZI Zen Online.
+Audio as recorded April 22, 2020.

 On the second day of retreat, John Tarrant talks about the second koan of the triptych, “How does an enlightened person fall into a well?”
 How do we as practitioners handle major issues in our lives which cause us to fall into darkness or depression?
 When things are bleak or difficult, the opportunity is to turn toward our practice and the teachings or our community.
 January 21, 2013.